Bocșa: History

 Bocșa has a long-standing development dating back to the Neolithic era.
 It has seen continuous habitation through the Bronze Age and Iron Age, and during Roman times, it was a site for gold exploitation.
 First mentioned in a document in 1331, Bocșa has experienced various occupations, including Austro-Hungarian and Ottoman rule.
 The town has a long tradition of mining, particularly for iron and copper.
 Mining activities date back to the 16th and 17th centuries under Turkish rule, where copper and iron were extracted.
 During the Habsburg period, Austrian miners revitalized the industry, establishing ironworks such as the "Altwerk" in 1719 and "Neuwerk" in 1722.
 These facilities processed iron ore from local sources, including the nearby Semenic Mountains and Lupac.
 The industrial development of Bocșa was further enhanced by the construction of a railway for industrial use in the 19th century and the establishment of a hydroelectric plant in 1896.
 Over time, the town transitioned to producing agricultural machinery, but mining remained a significant part of its economic history.
 Bocșa also became a cultural and educational hub, with diverse religious institutions due to successive waves of colonization.

 Demography

-Within the 2002 census recording 15,041 Romanians, 643 Roma, 596 Hungarians, 432 Germans, 64 Slovaks, 61 Serbs, 28 Ukrainians, and 17 Czechs were living in Bocșa.
+At the 2002 census Bocșa had 19,023 inhabitants; of those, 15,041 were Romanians, 643 Roma, 596 Hungarians, 432 Germans, 64 Slovaks, 61 Serbs, 28 Ukrainians, and 17 Czechs.
+At the 2021 census, the town had a population of 12,949; of those, 75.02% were Romanians and 2.78% Roma.